musheeza018/website-1/content/en/flux/installation/bootstrap/github-and-github-enterprise.md

 ---
 title: GitHub and GitHub Enterprise
 linkTitle: GitHub and GitHub Enterprise
-description: "How to bootstrap Flux with GitHub"
+description: "How to bootstrap Flux with GitHub and GitHub Enterprise"
 weight: 20
 ---
 ### GitHub and GitHub Enterprise